What Are Invasive Species?

 A group of people wearing reflective safety gear are talking and surrounded by green trees.

-The LGLC has been monitoring and managing terrestrial invasive plants throughout the watershed for more than a decade.
+The LGLC has been monitoring and managing terrestrial invasive plants throughout the watershed for more than two decades.
 There are many invasive plants well established here, but we focus our efforts on a handful that present especially significant risks to the surrounding habitat and water quality: shrubby honeysuckle, garlic mustard, purple loosestrife, Phragmites, and Japanese knotweed.

 When identified on protected land, either owned by the LGLC or in cooperation with an easement owner or other partner, these invasives are managed through hand removal, cutting, or in some cases, use of carefully applied herbicide.